How to Take Homeopathic Remedies

 Evaluating the Sensitivity Level of the Patient and Adjusting the Remedy Accordingly

 -Following the advice of Samuel Hahnemann in the Organon of Mediine*, I always administer the remedy diluted in water.
 When given in water reactions are more gentle and aggravations are minimized.

-The potency of the remedy used, the quantity of pellets used, the amount of water used to dilute the remedy in, the quantitiy of the liquid dilution that the patient drinks are all factors that the homeopath can adjust based on his or her intuition about the strength of the vital force of the patient, or the sensitivity level of the patient.
+The potency of the remedy used, the quantity of pellets used, the amount of water used to dilute the remedy in, the quantity of the liquid dilution that the patient drinks are all factors that the homeopath can adjust based on his or her intuition about the strength of the vital force of the patient, or the sensitivity level of the patient.
 The goal is to keep aggravations or reactions to a minimum while moving the healing forward in as gentle a manner as possible.

 For a highly sensitive person, I would use a low potency remedy, choosing between a 6C, 12C or 30C potency or LM potency.
-I would use only one pellet, diluted in two, four or more ounces of water and give one teaspoon or more of the liquid to start with, as the patient gets accustomed to the remedy, and then reassess the quantitiy used when a repetition is needed.
+I would use only one pellet, diluted in two, four or more ounces of water and give one teaspoon or more of the liquid to start with, as the patient gets accustomed to the remedy, and then reassess the quantity used when a repetition is needed.

 One Should Never Repeat the Remedy in Exactly the Same Form

 -According to Samuel Hahnemann one should never repeat a homeopathic remedy in exactly the same form.
 He recommended altering the dose slightly when it is repeated.
 I accomplish this in several ways: